 A community resident asked about the city incorporation process.
 Staff answered her questions, and sent pertinent forms and information.

 Port Alsworth

 Location: Port Alsworth lies on the east shore of Lake Clark.
-It is within Lake
+It is within Lake native village, but its population today is primarily non-Native.

 Clark National Park and Preserve.
 Port Alsworth was originally a